ethereum/EIPs/SIPS/sip-12.md

 The proposal for Dynamic gas pricing is as follows:

-- To use a gas price oracle that gives us `fatest` (as soon as possible) gas price on-chain, which will update whenever the APIs providing these rates deviate more than some small percentage.
+- To use a gas price oracle that gives us `fast` (roughly < 2 min to confirm) gas price on-chain, which will update whenever the APIs providing these rates deviate more than some small percentage.
 - To update `Synthetix.sol`, removing the lock from exchanges and adding prevention of using more gas than the gas price oracle allows above;
 - To update our centralized oracle to always use substantially more than the gas price oracle.
 Further, to monitor pending oracle updates and the gas price on-chain, ensuring the former is always greater than the latter.